DETAILED ACTION

 Brumm has been discussed above but does not explicitly teach

-Schluter discloses a rail (Fig 1, #90) comprising a vertical limb (Fig 1, #92) and a horizontal limb (Fig 1, #94); wherein the vertical limb (Fig 1, #92), in a fastening region (annotated Fig 1 below) but outside holes (annotated Fig 1 below) (Fig 2, #18 & #30), is provided with at least one structural weakening (annotated Fig 1 below) (#95) in form of an opening (as shown in Fig 1) that extends as a slot (as shown in Fig 1) substantially in a longitudinal direction of the rail (Fig 1, #90) and wherein at least a bottom portion of the at least one structural weakening (annotated Fig 1 below) (#95) is arranged at a height closer to the horizontal limb (Fig 1, #94) than to an upper edge (top edge of #92) of the vertical limb (Fig 1, #92).
+Schluter discloses a rail (Fig 1, #90) comprising a vertical limb (Fig 1, #92) and a horizontal limb (Fig 1, #94); wherein at least one vertical limb (Fig 1, #92), in a fastening region (annotated Fig 1 below) but outside holes (annotated Fig 1 below) (Fig 2, #18 & #30), is provided with at least one structural weakening (annotated Fig 1 below) (#95) in form of an opening (as shown in Fig 1) that extends as a slot (as shown in Fig 1) substantially in a longitudinal direction of the rail (Fig 1, #90) and wherein at least a bottom portion of the at least one structural weakening (annotated Fig 1 below) (#95) is arranged at a height closer to the horizontal limb (Fig 1, #94) than to an upper edge (top edge of #92) of the at least one vertical limb (Fig 1, #92).

 PNG